tarekziade/blog/entries/raspberry-pi.rst

 required packages.

-If you applied all Gordons tips, you should be able to access to your R-Pi from your computer via SSH by pluging it to your local network.
+If you applied all Gordons tips, you should be able to access to your R-Pi from your computer via SSH by plugging it to your local network.
 Booting the Pi with the network cable plugged will DHCP for you.
 The IP is displayed somewhere in the startup screen.
 Or just *nmap 192.168.1.** on your network.

-I higly recommend to work via SSH because the video output resolution is really bad by default and will burn your eyes.
+I highly recommend working via SSH because the video output resolution is really bad by default and will burn your eyes.
 Maybe there's a simple way to change the resolution but I failed to do so.